Last updated on :12 Feb, 2026

 Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Please consult a qualified healthcare professional, such as a dermatologist, before starting or changing any treatment, particularly for persistent hair or scalp issues.

-Yes, jojoba oil moisturises, strengthens hair follicles by maintaining scalp balance, and protects against heat and environmental damage due to its emollient properties and high Vitamin E content [3].
+Yes, jojoba oil moisturises hair, supports follicle health by maintaining scalp balance, and protects against heat and environmental damage due to its emollient properties and high Vitamin E content.

 Potential side effects are generally mild and include rare allergic reactions or contact dermatitis.
 The most common ‘disadvantage’ is greasiness or weighing down the hair if it is over-applied, particularly on fine or low-porosity hair [1].

 Jojoba oil is lighter, more similar to natural sebum, and better for overall scalp health and shine.
-Castor oil is much thicker and primarily used for specific targeted scalp treatments, such as promoting thickness in very dry or coarse hair, but can easily weigh hair down.
+Castor oil is much thicker and primarily used for specific targeted scalp treatments, such as promoting thickness in very dry or coarse hair, but it may easily weigh hair down.

 [1] Gad, H. A., Roberts, A., Hamzi, S. H., Gad, H. A., Touiss, I., Altyar, A. E., Kensara, O. A., & Ashour, M. L. (2021).
 Jojoba Oil: An Updated Comprehensive Review on Chemistry, Pharmaceutical Uses, and Toxicity.
 Polymers, 13(11), 1711. https://doi.org/10.3390/polym13111711